evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Exterior

 You can choose between 5 different paint colors when ordering this model.
-Additionally, you can choose between 3 wheels with sizes from 19 to 21 inches.
+Additionally, you can choose between 2 wheels with sizes from 18 to 19 inches.

 The car has four regular doors and a tailgate.
 The tailgate is electric powered and has a kick-sensor as standard.